All Episodes

 Very important.

-There are many ideas that I have, there are many ideas that other people have.
+There are many ideas that other people have.

-So again, I want to thank you all for being here.
+So, again, I want to thank you all for being here.

-And I'd like I'd like to hear your story, and I'd also like to uh you have any uh suggestions in the future based on this horrible experience that you've gone through.
+And I'd also like to, if you have any suggestions in the future, based on this horrible experience that you've gone through, I'd love to have those ideas.

-All right, that was the president in his listening session yesterday, and you heard earlier uh literally a cut where CNN, and they do have a history, as I mentioned earlier today, of stacking questions.
+And you heard earlier literally a cut where CNN, and they do have a history, as I mentioned earlier today, of stacking questions.

 One guy making the claim that, yeah, they didn't want my real questions and comments.

-And I thought there were a lot of very smart, intelligent people at this listening session with the president yesterday, really thoughtfully, and some of the suggestions I didn't agree with, but many I thought understood the need for security, which is what we have been calling for.
+And some of the suggestions I didn't agree with, but many I thought understood the need for security, which is what we have been calling for.

-Um I think it was a very smart thing for the president to do.
+I think it was a very smart thing for the president to do.

-He looked uh honestly concerned.
+He looked honestly concerned.

-Agree Sean I'm very proud of the President.
+I'm very proud of the president.

 I'm totally in sync with him on this.